Ladies, it’s time to hang up the cape.

 2. Ask for help and delegate

-I understand as a business owner that you need to wear many hats.
+I understand as a small business owner that you need to wear many hats.
 But that doesn’t mean you can’t get assistance and delegate tasks.
 In fact, you should be asking for help and delegating tasks.
 For example, can you ask family members to help with household chores to free up time so you can work on your business?
 An important skill to learn in business is delegation, I know it’s hard to let go of control at times, but you should be delegating business tasks to people who have that strength when it is your weakness, and delegate low value tasks.

-Outsourcing work does incur a cost, but to grow your business you need to delegate those tasks that gets in the way of you making your business great.
+Outsourcing work does incur a cost, but to grow your small business you need to delegate those tasks that gets in the way of you making your business great.
 You will achieve far more with assistance, than what you can ever do on your own.

-If you’re just starting out in business you might not have the money to outsource, in which case you will just need to take things slowly.
+If you’re just starting out in small business you might not have the money to outsource, in which case you will just need to take things slowly.
 When money does come in and you are in a position to consider outsourcing, start small.
 For example, a virtual assistance 3 hours a week could make an enormous impact on your productivity.

 3. Get comfortable with saying no